ZijingHe/hello-world/Exercise_1.md

 ![](Exercise%201/unnamed-chunk-16-1.png)![](Exercise%201/unnamed-chunk-16-2.png)

-Since the optimal K will be affected by different random subsmaple we choose.
+Since the optimal K will be affected by different random subsample we choose.
+I run the whole process by 100 times and get an average optimal K value.
 On average, optimal K of the second subsample is relatively smaller than that of the first subsample.
-The difference of the optimal K values is resulted from sample size difference.
+The difference of the optimal
+K values is resulted from sample size difference.
 The second sample contains less sample size.
 Thus, smallest out-of-sample MSE corresponded to smaller K value.